Fall Prevention

 For seniors across the county who are 60 or older, we provide free Home Safety Modifications to reduce preventable injuries and fall risks.

-Seniors are provided with an in-home assessment by one of our experienced Occupational Therapists, who will review the home environment with the senior and help determine what assistive devices and home adaptations are most needed to assure safety.
+Seniors are provided with an in-home assessment to review the home environment with the senior and help determine what assistive devices and home adaptations are recommended to assure safety.
 Typical items: bathroom grab bars, toilet frames, bed bars, stair hand railings, and smoke alarms.
 Installation work in the home is then completed by one of our licensed, bonded Contractors.

-All requests for service are addressed on a first-come, first-served basis.
 Referred clients are contacted for follow-up within 3-5 business days of being referred.
-The average time for total service completion (which includes an in-home assessment by an Occupational Therapist and subsequent installation work by a licensed-bonded Contractor), may be up to 4-6 weeks.
+The average time for total service completion (which includes an in-home assessment and subsequent installation work by a licensed-bonded Contractor), may be up to 4-6 weeks.
 Please note we cannot provide ramp installations due to cost restrictions.

 After the work has been done, we complete follow-up surveys by phone at 2 weeks and again at 90 days post services, to assure satisfaction with the installations and measure the impact of the service.